Pravin423/assessment-banking_system-/README.md

 Features----------

-For Banker
+For Banker->
-Secure login with role-based access
+Secure login with role-based access,
-View all customer accounts
+View all customer accounts,
-View each customer’s transaction history
+View each customer’s transaction history.

-For Customer
+For Customer->
-Login using email and password
+Login using email and password,
-View all past transactions
+View all past transactions,
-Deposit and withdraw money via popup
+Deposit and withdraw money via popup,
-Check balance in real-time
+Check balance in real-time,
-“Insufficient Funds” validation for withdrawals
+“Insufficient Funds” validation for withdrawals.

 RECORDING LINK